-Students' age: 9-10-11
+Lesson Duration: 90 min Level of difficulty: easy-moderate-difficult Students' age: 9-10-11

-Student Worksheets "Protecting against Cold" p.130,

-Video watching YouTube,

-Computer for research and produce .
+PPT presentation about the topic prepared by the teacher, Student Worksheets "Protecting against Cold" p.130, Video watching YouTube, Computer for research and produce .

 - Learn about Biomimicry and how animals inspire Humankind to solve problems - Research for animals that have inspired Mankind by having characteristics of protection against cold.